 Bilateral economic and trade relationship

-In 2011, Australia's two way merchandise trade with Sweden totalled A$2.9 billion.
-Australian merchandise exports to Sweden totalled A$434 million and included coal (A$302 million) and alcoholic beverages (A$31 million).
-Imports from Sweden totalled A$2.5 billion and included medicaments (A$368 million) and civil engineering equipment and parts (A$213 million).
+In 2012, Australia's two way merchandise trade with Sweden totalled A$2.77 billion, overwhelmingly in Sweden's favour.
+Australian merchandise exports to Sweden totalled A$345 million and included coal (A$205 million), alcoholic beverages (A$28 million) and copper ores and concentrates (A$25 million).
+Imports from Sweden totalled A$2.4 billion and included medicaments (A$351 million), vehicle parts and accessories (A$184 million) and civil engineering equipment and parts (A$176 million).

-Australia is a growing market for Swedish foreign direct investment (FDI), which was worth A$3.3 billion in 2011.
-Australian FDI in Sweden is also significant and amounted to A$4.1 billion in 2011.
+Australia is a growing market for Swedish foreign direct investment (FDI), which was worth A$3.3 billion in 2012.
+Australian FDI in Sweden is also significant and amounted to almost A$5.2 billion in 2012.
 The main FDI business sectors are pharmaceuticals and chemicals, machinery and equipment, banking and finance, and energy.

-Approximately 30,000 Swedish tourists visit Australia each year.
-The total value of services exports, including education, was A$232 million in 2010.
+Approximately 30 000 Swedish tourists visit Australia each year.
+The total value of services exports, including education, was A$243 million in 2012.